-{\it Introduction.---} When matter is constrained to restricted spatial scales and suitably low temperatures, fundamental and unexpected features dominated by the laws of quantum mechanics may emerge; at the same time, new devices utilizing quantum effects can be conceived.
-This remarkable virtuous cycle provides a foundational principle of mesoscopic physics, and inspired the definition of quantum technology~\cite{imry2002intro}.
-The emerging field concerned with ultracold atoms moving in magneto-optical circuits of micrometer spatial scales provides a very good example of a mesoscopic quantum system of artificial matter~\cite{amico2022colloquium,Amico2021roadmap,polo2023perspective}.
-In this context, genuine notions of mesoscopic superconductivity like the Josephson effect or persistent currents have been providing inspirations to define new schemes in cold atoms quantum technology.
-In this paper, we go in the opposite direction, thus closing the 'circle' of cold atoms and mesoscopic superconductivity: we demonstrate how bright solitons originally formulated for attractive bosonic cold atoms can open new avenues in mesoscopic physics and superconducting circuits technology~\cite{carr2000stationary,strecker2002formation,khaykovich2002formation,nguyen2017formation,marchant2013controlled}.
-Bright solitons in a one dimensional lattice have peculiar properties of stability~\cite{naldesi2019rise}, that are predicted to have a strong impact in interferometry utilizing non-classical states of matter \cite{naldesi2023massive}.
-Here, we focus on a striking property of lattice bright solitons confined in a ring-shaped potential pierced by a synthetic magnetic field: as a result of specific solitonic many-body correlations, the system's persistent current is characterized by a periodicity reflecting a fractional value with respect to the flux quantum $\Phi_0$ obtained in the non-interacting case.
-Crucially for the logic we adopt in the present work, we note that the fractionalization phenomenon manifests itself in a fractional periodicity of the energies of the system as function of the magnetic field, which, following Leggett, are the analogous of Bloch bands for the problem \cite{leggett1991theorem}.
-In the case of bright solitons, such fractionalization is predicted to scale as the inverse of the number of particles $N_p$ in the soliton~\cite{naldesi2022enhancing}.
-Such $N_p$ dependence makes it difficult to directly observe the flux fractionalization in cold atoms experiments, since $N_p$ is typically large.
+Here, we focus on a striking property of lattice bright solitons confined in a ring-shaped potential pierced by a synthetic magnetic field: As a result of specific many-body correlations, the system's persistent current is characterized by a periodicity reflecting a fractional value with respect to the flux quantum $\Phi_0$ obtained in the non-interacting case.
+Crucially for the logic we adopt in the present work, we note that the fractionalization phenomenon manifests itself in a fractional periodicity of the energies of the system as function of the magnetic field, which, following Leggett, are the analogous of Bloch bands for the problem~\cite{leggett1991theorem}.
+In the present case, such fractionalization is predicted to scale as the inverse of the number of particles $N_p$ in the system~\cite{naldesi2022enhancing}.
+Such $N_p$ dependence makes it difficult to directly observe the feature in cold atoms experiments, since $N_p$ is typically large.